International per diem rates 2026: A complete guide

 - IRS per diem rates and tax implications

-- How Ramp simplifies international per diem compliance and expense reporting
+- How Ramp simplifies international per diem management

 International per diem rates are daily allowances businesses use to reimburse employees for lodging, meals, and incidental expenses when traveling abroad.
 They help you budget accurately, stay compliant with government rules, and simplify expense reporting across countries with very different cost structures.

-Managing international travel expenses isn’t simple.
-Different destinations, fluctuating currencies, IRS requirements, and multiple rate sources can complicate reimbursements, but understanding how per diem works makes those challenges easier to manage.
+Managing travel expense reimbursement across international destinations isn't simple.
+Different currencies, IRS requirements, and multiple rate sources can complicate the process, but understanding how per diem works makes those challenges easier to manage.

 What are international per diem rates?